OpenCTR/libctr/README.rst

 License
 =======

-OpenCTR is licensed under version 3 of the `GNU General Public License`_.
+libctr is licensed under version 3 of the `GNU General Public License`_.
 See `LICENSE`_ for terms.